ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_m2docsiriusservices.md

 * dRepresentation.asImage(true, OrderedSet{'Layer 1', 'Layer 2'})
   * insert the image of the given representation if it's a diagram

-## org.eclipse.sirius.viewpoint.DRepresentation.asImage() : org.obeonetwork.m2doc.element.MImage
+## EObject.asImageByRepresentationDescriptionName(String) : Sequence{org.obeonetwork.m2doc.element.MImage}

-Insert the image of the given representation if it's a diagram.
+Gets the Sequence of images for the diagrams associated to the given EObject with the given description name.

 ### Parameter

+* **eObject**: Any eObject that is in the session where to search
-* **representation**: the DRepresentation
+* **representationDescriptionName**: the name of the searched representation description

 ### Example

+* ePackage.asImageByRepresentationDescriptionName('class diagram')
-* dRepresentation.asImage()
+  * Sequence{image1, image2}
-  * insert the image of the given representation if it's a diagram

 ## EObject.asImageByRepresentationDescriptionName(String, boolean, OrderedSet{String}) : Sequence{org.obeonetwork.m2doc.element.MImage}